 Data Center Site Selection.
 Dual Data Centers.

 Data center site selection is vital, and determining which data center to target your request can be based on several factors, such as proximity and load.
 Different applications will prefer different site selection mechanisms.
-For example, video streaming will prefer the closest data center ( proximity selection ).
+For example, video streaming will choose the closest data center ( proximity selection ).
 Other types of applications would prefer data centers that are least loaded, and others work efficiently with the standard round-robin metric.
 The three traditional methods for data center site selection criteria are Ingress site selection DNS-based, HTTP redirection, and Route Health Injection.

 Data Center Site Selection Checklist